Breuil's Lattice Conjecture for GL2(K): Introduction

 \subsection{Cyclicity of patched modules}

-In this paper, we also show that certain patched modules are cyclic, which is closely related to proving a multiplicity one result at the Iwahori level and a conjecture of Demb\'el\'e (appendix of \cite{Breuiloriginal}). \begin{theorem}(\cref{cyclicity of patched module}) Under some mild genericity conditions, $M_\infty(\sigma_\kappa)$ is a cyclic module over its scheme-theoretic support. \end{theorem} Its scheme-theoretic support is irreducible by \cref{Galois deformation ring intro}, and hence it is sufficient to show that $M_\infty(\overline{\sigma}_\kappa)$ is a cyclic $R_\infty$-module by Nakayama's lemma.
+In this paper, we also show that certain patched modules are cyclic, which is closely related to proving a multiplicity one result at the Iwahori level and a conjecture of Demb\'el\'e (appendix of \cite{Breuiloriginal}). \begin{theorem}(\cref{cyclicity of patched module}) Under some mild genericity conditions on $\overline{r}_w$ and $\tau$, given a minimal patching functor $M_\infty$, $M_\infty(\sigma_\kappa)$ is a cyclic module over its scheme-theoretic support. \end{theorem} Its scheme-theoretic support is irreducible by \cref{Galois deformation ring intro}, and hence it is sufficient to show that $M_\infty(\overline{\sigma}_\kappa)$ is a cyclic $R_\infty$-module by Nakayama's lemma.
 Since the patching functor is an exact functor, by \cref{representation result}, we can show that $M_\infty(\overline{\sigma}_\kappa)=M_\infty(W)$ where $W$ is a subquotient of $\overline{\sigma}_\kappa$ and is isomorphic to a quotient of a lattice of $\sigma(\tau')$ for another tame type $\tau'$.
-We therefore deduce our theorem from the analogous result proven in the potentially Barsotti-tate case in \cite[Theorem 10.1.1]{EGS}.
+We therefore deduce our theorem from the analogous result proven in the potentially Barsotti--Tate case in \cite[Theorem 10.1.1]{EGS}.